 Camp Site Elevation: 3,300 meters

 You will be woken up with a hot cup of coca tea at 4:45 a.m, followed by a nutritious breakfast.
 At 6:15 a.m., we will begin hiking towards the highest point of the Inca Trail, Dead Women’s Pass (4,215 meters).
-It will be a four hour climb, through different microclimates, with amazing views of the mountains.
+It will be a four-hour climb, through different microclimates, with amazing views of the mountains.
 It is difficult trekking at this elevation, so there will be a lot of breaks along the way.
-Once you reach the summit, your porters will be waiting with a hot glass of tea and you will have some time to enjoy.
-You will then hike for another hour and a half downhill through Inca steps, until you arrive at your lunch spot.
-After lunch, you will have another four hours, including breaks, you will reach your campsite at Chaquicocha, You will get to visit two Inca sites, Runku Raccay and Sayacmarka.
-The day will be finished with dinner at the campsite.
+Once you reach the summit, your porters will be waiting with a hot glass of tea, and you will have some time to enjoy it.
+You will then hike for another hour and a half downhill through Inca steps until you arrive at your lunch spot.
+After lunch, you will have another four hours, including breaks until you will reach your campsite at Chaquicocha.
+There you will get to visit two Inca sites, Runku Raccay and Sayacmarka.
+You will finish the day with dinner at the campsite.

 Walking Distance: 16 km